RocketRace/RocketRace/README.md

 # Hey all! ✨

-I'm Olivia (or RocketRace), a Finnish student of computer sciences.
-In my free time, I dive head-first into esoteric software.
-I believe that programming can be a form of artistic expression which brings out the untapped potential in "unconventional" code.
-I strive for my projects to raise questions not asked before, or to cross the boundary of what is considered "realistic".
+I’m Olivia.
+I’m an artist and programmer creating in computational spaces.
+I study human-computer interactions and have a particular interest in programming language design.
+I seek through my projects to find untapped potentials within unconventional code, to raise novel questions about the nature of computation, and to confidently cross the boundary of pragmatism.
 Below are a few of my ventures!

 | Link | Project |
 |:----:|:--------|